-1. Complete an undergraduate degree at an accredited university.
+Complete an undergraduate degree at an accredited university

-✓ I completed my undergraduate degree (Bachelors of Applied Science, Applied Human Nutrition) at the University of Guelph.
+I completed my Bachelors of Applied Science, Applied Human Nutrition, at the University of Guelph in Ontario, Canada.

-2. Complete a supervised post-degree diploma or Masters/ practicum program.
+Complete a supervised post-degree diploma or Masters/ practicum program

-✓ I completed a Masters/practicum program (Masters of Science in Foods and Nutrition) at Western University.
-I did a full year of placements, under the supervision of dietitians who are experts in their specialties.
-My placements focused on:
+I completed a Masters of Science in Foods and Nutrition at Western University in Ontario, Canada.
+This included a full year of placements under the supervision of specialized dietitians focusing on: